ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 - Value your life and the lives of those your character would value (Law with innocents/hostages, your friends and acquaintances etc).

 - In 1v1 and 1v2 situations, the victim is allowed to defend themselves reasonably if they see an opening.
+This means, the gun is lowered or pointed away, giving you an opening.
+If a gun is held to you, there is no opening for you to draw.
 Record your gameplay!

 - This does not allow firing without verbal interaction and an initial compliance and acknowledgement to the scene.